harneet1/README.md/README.md

 # Prerequisites
+- VirtualBox 5.0 or higher
+- Install the CF CLI
-Install PCF Dev on the machine.
+- Install PCF Dev

 # Deployment types
 The following deployments are currently supported